monikamarr/ai201-project3-takemeter/README.md

 True Label:

-Hot Take
+**Hot Take**

 Predicted Label:

-Analysis
+**Analysis**

 Reason:

-The statement is an opinion but resembles analytical player evaluation.
+The statement resembles player evaluation and lacks explicit indicators that it is an opinion.

 ---

-## Error 3
+## Wrong Prediction 3

 Text:

-> "The documentary will be 100 hours long and still not be enough."
+> "He is now the perfect tank commander."

 True Label:

-Reaction
+**Hot Take**

 Predicted Label:

-Analysis
+**Analysis**

 Reason:

-The model struggled to recognize sarcasm and emotional language.
+The model appears to interpret basketball terminology as analytical discussion rather than a strong opinion.

 ---